kazurayam/HowFailureHandlingAffectsExceptions/README.md

 </figure>

 The `disabled` attribute makes the element unable to click.
 Therefore the `WebUI.waitForElementClickable` keyword is forced to wait for a while.
 Then at 3 secs after the initial page loading, JavaScript removes the element and recreate a new `<button id="myButton">` with no `disabled` attribute.
 As soon as the button element is recreated, the `WebUI.waitForElementClickable` keyword tries to access to the WebElement object, which has got already stale.

+The `WebUI.waitForElementClickable` is a stateful keyword.
+There could be more.

 ## Conclusion